xmas92/katacoda-scenarios/test/step4.md

 ## Checking type of event

 It's possible to activate multiple different events to trigger a webhook.
-You can read more about the different events in [Gitlab's own documentation](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#events).
+You can read more about the different kinds of events in [Gitlab's own documentation](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#events).

 Independent on which events you chose when setting it up we need to check what